What is EMI? Full Form, Meaning, Calculation & How it Works

 How Does EMI Work?

-2. Loan Disbursal: The approved loan amount is credited to the borrower or directly to the vendor.
+2. Loan disbursal: The approved amount is credited to your account or directly to the relevant party, such as a property seller or vendor.

-6. Completion: After all EMIs are paid, the loan is closed, and the borrower receives a closure certificate.
+6. Loan closure: Once all EMIs are paid, the loan is closed and the lender issues a No Objection Certificate or closure letter.

-The EMI is calculated using a standard mathematical formula that considers the loan amount, interest rate, and repayment tenure.
-The formula used by banks and financial institutions is:
+The EMI amount is determined using a standard mathematical formula that accounts for three variables: the loan amount, the interest rate and the repayment tenure.

 EMI = [P × R × (1 + R)^N] / [(1 + R)^N − 1]